Avatar

 CS Faculty Search AY22/23 Committee member.

-Co-organizer of the Computer Systems Seminar and RedHat Colloquium, Spring 2023-now.
+Co-organizer of the Computer Systems Seminar and RedHat Colloquium, 2023.